Distributed Team Challenges

 • Team members have traveled less, they were not into reading (including PO) in their life, so knowledge of other culture and religion, and festival were governed by stories, movies, news, and some family member who had visited that country.

 Going beyond Role

-SM did all possible ways so backlog can groom with details, this include, wireframe, pencil sketches, Realtime coloration, google translator.
+SM did all possible ways so backlog can groom with details, this includes, wireframe, pencil sketches, Real-time coloration, and google translator.

 PO used Google translator so the team gets the crux and thought and importance for the backlog Item, so stories can be evolved.
-Props, sketches were used to explain and answers if things got stuck up.
+Props and sketches were used to explain and answer if things got stuck up.